Hublot

-Hublot (/fr/) is a Swiss luxury watchmaker founded in 1980 by Italian Carlo Crocco.
+Hublot (/uːbloʊ/, /fr/) is a Swiss luxury watchmaker founded in 1980 by Italian Carlo Crocco.
 The company operates as a wholly owned subsidiary of the French luxury conglomerate LVMH.
+Hublot has developed its brand through innovations such as the Unico chronograph, Meca-10, Tourbillons, and high-complication movements created for select products.

 History

-A scion of the Italian Binda Group dynasty, best known for making Breil watches, Carlo Crocco left the company in 1976, to start a watch company.
+Hublot is a Swiss luxury watch brand founded in 1980 by Carlo Crocco, a scion of the founding family of Italy's Binda Group.
 Moving to Switzerland he formed MDM Geneve and set about designing a watch that he named the Hublot after the French word for "porthole".
-The watch that he created featured the first natural rubber strap in the history of watchmaking.
-It took three years of research to create the strap.
-Despite failing to attract a single potential customer on the first day of its debut at the 1980, Basel Watch Fair, the watch quickly proved to be a commercial success with sales in excess of $US2 million in its first year.
+The watch's groundbreaking design, which combined a precious-metal case with a natural rubber strap, set a new standard in the watch industry.
+Following its debut at the 1980 Basel Watch Fair, the watch quickly gained attention and achieved commercial success, generating more than $US2 million in sales during its first year.

 The Jean-Claude Biver era

-Crocco, preoccupied by his own design work and many activities for the Hand-in-Hand Foundation, A charity helping deprived children all around the world, set out to look for someone to oversee Hublot.
+Crocco, preoccupied by his own design work and many activities for the Hand-in-Hand Foundation, a charity helping children worldwide, set out to look for someone to oversee Hublot.
 In late 2003, Jean-Claude Biver, then president of Swatch Group's Omega division, met Crocco, and in May 2004, Biver assumed duties as CEO, becoming a board member and minority shareholder in Hublot Watches.

 Upon his arrival, Biver set about creating a new flagship collection that was unveiled in Basel in April 2005, with the Hublot "Big Bang" chronograph.
 It was an immediate success and orders increased threefold in one year.
-A few months later, in November 2005, the Big Bang chronograph was awarded internationally, receiving the "2005 Design Prize" in the "Geneva Watchmaking Grand Prix", the "Sports Watch Prize" at the "Watch of the Year" ceremony in Japan, and the Middle Eastern Prize for the "Best Oversized Watch" at the Editor’s Choice "Watch of the Year" in Bahrain.
+In November, the Big Bang chronograph was awarded internationally, receiving the 2005 Design Prize in the Geneva Watchmaking Grand Prix, the Sports Watch Prize at the Watch of the Year ceremony in Japan, and the Middle Eastern Prize for the Best Oversized Watch at the Editor's Choice Watch of the Year in Bahrain.
 Following the arrival of Biver in 2004, the brand's sales were 24 million Swiss francs and by the end of 2006, sales were close to 100 million Swiss francs.